Angel Karamoy

-Angelina Wilhelmina "Angel" Karamoy (born January 16, 1987) is an Indonesian actress, singer and comedian.
-She began her debut soap opera with played for Saras 008 in Indosiar.
-She is the oldest sister of former girlband member Cherrybelle, Kezia Karamoy, and the youngest sister of Daniel Karamoy, who is in the member band for SAGA.
+Angelina Wilhelmina Karamoy (born 16 January 1987) is an Indonesian actress and singer.
+She began her debut soap opera in Saras 008 on Indosiar.

-Career
+Biography

+Karamoy was born in North Sulawesi to a Christian family.
 She began her career as an actress in TV commercials.
-She has since worked in soap operas, such as Kala Cinta Menggoda, Pelangi Di Matamu 2, Mukjizat Itu Nyata, Kurindu Jiwaku and many others.
-Her name became known when she took Marshanda's role as Lala on Bidadari 3.
+She has since worked in numerous soap operas, such as Kala Cinta Menggoda, Pelangi Di Matamu 2, Mukjizat Itu Nyata, and Kurindu Jiwaku.
+Karamoy rose to popularity when she replaced Marshanda's role as Lala in Bidadari 3.
 She released the spiritual album Mukjizat Itu Nyata.

-Angel Karamoy appointed as guest star in Opera Van Java in 2013 to 2014.
-During Ramadhan, she played the role as household assistant in Ini Sahur on NET.
+Karamoy appointed as guest star in Opera Van Java from 2013 to 2014.
+During Ramadhan, she played the role as household assistant in Ini Sahur on MDTV.

-Personal life

-Angelina Wilhelmina Karamoy was born on January 16, 1987 in Manado, North Sulawesi to Vence J. Karamoy and Theresia.
-She is a graduate of Yadika 5 Senior High.
-She married Steven McJames Rumangkang on January 26, 2008, at the Jakarta Convention Center.
+Karamoy married Steven McJames Rumangkang on 26 January 2008 at the Jakarta Convention Center.
 They have two children.
-In July 2016, Angel Karamoy officially divorced to her husband.
+In July 2016, she officially divorced her husband.